hazelcast/hazelcast/docs/design/jet/025-jet-job-partition-pruning.md

 Based on described above, the result of DAG analysis may influence on partitions assignment: if DAG has `distributed-partitioned` edge, non-used partitions will be assigned to all required members to run the job.
-It is a trade-off between potential performance gains and functionality support coverage, but the next chapter describes how we optimize scan process: scan processors partition pruning.
-It closes this performance gap for `partitioned` edge case.
+The reader may think that it would make performance worse, but mixed member pruning is coupled with scan processors partition pruning, which closes this potential performance gap for `partitioned` edge case.

 Overall, the algorithm looks like: